Skip to content

 Social media

-Vloggers create and post videos online about their life or specialist interests.
+Social media influencers create and post videos online about their life, specialist interests and products.

 Annual Salary